i4ki/EnzOS/README.md

 ## Introduction

-The idea of EnzOS is build a basic real-mode operating system as a tool and IDE to create another operating system.
+The idea of EnzOS is to build a basic real-mode operating system as a tool and IDE to create another operating system.

 The main goal is develop a very old-fashioned assembly IDE, that can